clausmalver/AD-Search/README.md

 # AD-Search
- A powershell script utilising AD cmdlets to search for information.
+ A powershell script utilizing AD cmdlets to search for information.

+A small project used to find quick info about users or group in an AD enviroment.